cathzzr2/Portfolio/README.md

 - ***Tech stacks:*** Swift, Firebase

-I served as the tech co-founder in a close-knit startup team, leading the iOS full-stack development.
+I'm serving as the tech co-founder in a close-knit startup team, leading the iOS full-stack development.
 Our app is currently in the stages of development and will be launching soon—stay tuned for updates!

 ### GoKV 📊